Site Logo

 The current owner James Glickenhaus has put over 40,000 road miles on the MK IV J-6 since 1990.

-You may purchase a print in our dElegance 2013 online gallery.
+You may purchase a print of the 1967 Ford GT40 MK IV J-6 in our dElegance 2013 online gallery.

 The Art Of Steel Blog Index